Please update your browser

 How might you bring this activity into your classroom?

-What pedagogy or instructional methods did you notice in the activity?
+What instructional methods did you notice in the activity?

-Reflecting on questions like these help create a positive learning experience
+Reflecting on questions like these helps to create a positive learning experience for

-Move on to the next video to learn more about CS First.
+Move on to the next video in the Getting Started with CS First series.